tekbe/machine/README.md

 So this is just a fun project to code against the exchange APIs.
 Maybe it's useful to somebody.
 Currently supported exchanges are Bittrex, Poloniex, Cryptopia and HitBtc.

 To run the machine you'll need api keys from the exchanges you want to use and put them into the object `money.machine.adatper.ApiKeys` with a method `def apply(e: Exchange[_]): (String, String)` that returns the api and private key for an `Exchange`.
-And you need some coins on the exchanges you want to trade.
+And you'll need some coins on the exchanges where you want to trade.

 Then you hit something like this